appcircleio/appcircle-docusaurus/docs/publish-module/send-to-googleplay.md

 If you want to free up space but don't want to lose your Publish profile, you can delete a submitted version from Android Publish module.
 Note that if the version is sent to the Google Play Store, your version **will not be deleted** from the Google Play.

-Click on the three-dot menu on the version, and click on the Delete Version
+Click on the three dot menu on the version, and click on the **Delete** button.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-android-version-delete.png' />